replikativ/hasch/README.md

 # TODO
-- Ensure grounded tagged literals are hashed the same as records
 - Use test.check/double.check property based tests between Java and JS (?)
 - Nested collections are hashed with the supplied hash-fn before they contribute to the hash-value.
-This allows to form a peristent data-structure tree by breaking out collection values, so you can rehash top-level collections without pulling the whole value in memory.
-This is not tested yet, a git-like store could be implemented, e.g. in [geschichte](https://github.com/ghubber/konserve).
+This allows to form a Merkle-tree like peristent data-structure by breaking out collection values, so you can rehash top-level collections without pulling the whole value in memory.
+This is not tested yet, a git-like store could be implemented, e.g. in [konserve](https://github.com/replikativ/konserve).
 This should be useful to build durable indexes also.
 But it might proof to need runtime tweaking, e.g. depending on value size.
 - If keeping sorted maps/sets is feasable for high-throughput applications, allow to hash them sequentally.

 ## License